floodmodel/G2D/README.md

  - Revision in applying distributed rainfall data when using GPU.
  - Revision in using long folder path and file name.

+O 2023.10
+ - Major bug fix in writing output files for velocity, discharge, and flow direction.